actions/dependency-review-action/docs/examples.md

 ## Getting the results of the action in a later step

-Using the `comment-content` output you can get the results of the action in a workflow step.
+- Using the `comment-content` output you can get the results of the action in a workflow step.
+- Using other outputs like `dependency-changes`, `vulnerable-changes`, `invalid-license-changes` and `denied-changes` you can get the results of the action in JSON format and use them in a programmatic way.

 ```yaml
 name: 'Dependency Review'